sepich/loki-label-proxy/Readme.md

 Proxy to enforce LogQL stream labels

 Flags:
-  -h, --help                 Show context-sensitive help (also try --help-long
+  -h, --help                 Show context-sensitive help (also try --help-long and --help-man).
-                             and --help-man).
       --version              Show application version.
       --addr="http://localhost:3100"
                              Server address.
 Can also be set using LOKI_ADDR env var.
-      --username=""          Username for HTTP basic auth.
+      --loki-user=""         Username for connection to Loki.
 Can also be set using LOKI_USERNAME env var.
-      --password=""          Password for HTTP basic auth.
+      --loki-pass=""         Password for connection to Loki.
 Can also be set using LOKI_PASSWORD env var.
+      --auth-user=""         Username for HTTP basic auth.
+(Enables auth to proxy itself) --auth-pass-sha256=""  sha256 of password for HTTP basic auth.
       --config=/configs ...
 Path to config files/dirs (repeated).
       --log=info             Log filtering level (info, debug)
 ```